alephcero/OSCstats/README.md

 The final output is a polyline with the resulting vector of the 3 axis (X,Y,Z) from the accelerometer as an attribute.
 This vector measures how *fluid* is the bike-lane.
 Sudden braking to avoid a pothole or any other interruption in the bike-lane, a swiftly turn in the handle (where the sensor was located) to avoid potholes or other obstacles will affect X and Y axis.
 Finally, passing through an actual pothole will be measured in the Z axis.

+We calculated the final vector following [this guide](http://www.starlino.com/imu_guide.html)

 ![Final output in QGIS](img/firstTest.png)

 ## Columns data: